juekoc/MoneyTransferTest/README.md

 "MoneyTransferProject - Java application" built by Juela Giorgio

 This is a RESTful API for money transfers between accounts.
-I have used Maven for depency injection and Java as the main programing language.
+I have used Maven for depency injection using Spring and Java as the main programing language.
 It uses SpringData JPA to connect and access a local MySQL database.

+- I have used Spring Initializr  that creates a simple class for the application - MoneytransferTestAppApplication.
+The main() method uses Spring Boot’s SpringApplication.run() method to launch an application.
+- I have created Account class where I have defined Account as JPA Entity Model.
+The Account class has 3 attributes: id,  name and balance.
+These properties are mapped to fields used in the MySQL table.
-I have created a JpaRepository - Account that is used as repository to hold the records of AccountData table from Accounts database.
+- I have used JpaRepository to create a repository Account.
+This Interface works with Account Entity to hold the records of Account Entity AccountData table from Accounts Schema of MySQL database.
+AccountRepository extends the JpaRepository interface.
+This way it inherits several metthors working with Account such as findById, findAll() and save().
+- I have created the AccountRepository.java interface